Seahawks trade fifth-round pick for Washington cornerback Quinton Dunbar

 But Griffin is entering the final season of his rookie contract and Flowers struggled down the stretch in 2019 in his second season in the league after having played safety at Oklahoma State.

 The addition of Dunbar gives Seattle some depth and competition for Flowers and potentially options down the road.
+But the cap number — the sixth-highest for any Seattle defender behind Bobby Wagner, K.J.
+Wright, Jarran Reed, Bradley McDougald and Quandre Diggs — suggests Dunbar will have a significant role somewhere in 2020.

 Seattle also has uncertainty at its nickel corner spot where the Seahawks used three different players last year as starter but also often left linebacker Mychal Kendricks on the field.